Eachine E33W quadcopter drone for first-time pilots

-The RC comes with “mode 2″ layout – the left stick (throttle) controls altitude and the way the aircraft points, while the right stick controls speed and direction.
+The RC comes with a “mode 2″ layout – the left stick (throttle) controls altitude and the way the aircraft points, while the right stick controls speed and direction.

 In order the attach your smartphone on top of the transmitter, you need to install the included phone holder.

-While in the specifications of the E33W drone there is nothing mentioned about the APP control, after I installed the suitable application (WiFi UFO) I found out that actually I can control it in 3 ways:
+While in the specifications of the E33W drone there is nothing mentioned about the APP control, after I installed the suitable application (WiFi UFO) I found out that actually, I can control it in 3 ways: